Get the Checklist: Organizing Your Finances for the New YearJanuary 10, 2019 9:59 am

 New year, new budget!
-The holidays are over, 2018 has arrived, and we’ve begun a new year to meet your financial goals.
+The holidays are over, the new year has arrived, and we’ve begun a new year to meet your financial goals.
 Don’t let unexpected expenses derail your plans for the new year.

 The start of a new year is the perfect time to clear off your kitchen table and take an in-depth view at your overall financial situation.
 In the same way you resolve to make healthier choices, organizing your finances should be an annual priority.
 To help make this process a little easier we’ve created a complimentary checklist.